llm-bible/llm-bible.github.io/_publications/xu2023instructions.markdown

 bibkey: xu2023instructions
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.14710"}
-tags: ['Security', 'Fine-Tuning', 'Reinforcement Learning']
+tags: ['Fine-Tuning', 'Security', 'Reinforcement Learning']
 ---
 We investigate security concerns of the emergent instruction tuning paradigm, that models are trained on crowdsourced datasets with task instructions to